-This output can be configured to be either normally on/open (preferred failsafe setting) or normally off/closed.
+This output can be configured as either normally on/open (preferred failsafe setting) or normally off/closed.
 In addition, the faults that drive the relay status can be configured individually.
-For details refer to Chapter 4 (Service Tool).
+For details, refer to Chapter 4 (Service Tool).

-There are two conditions that will prevent the discrete output from operating correctly.
-The first is if battery positive is accidentally connected to it, and the second is if it is shorted to ground.
-The circuit will protect itself in the event of a mis-wire, but it will hold the output open (floating) until the fault is removed.
+There are two conditions that will prevent the discrete output from operating correctly:

+- If battery positive is accidentally connected to the discrete output; - If the discrete output is shorted to ground.

+The circuit will protect itself in the event of a miswire, but it will hold the output open (floating) until the fault is removed.